manjunathasl/products-ui/README.md

 # Steps to run -

-Clone the repository.
+clone the repository.

-Got product-ui dir npm install
+go to product-ui dir npm install

 run npm start